These Black Friday saving tips keep more money in your pocket

-You know how hot fudge takes something good like an ice cream sundae and makes it even better?
-I'm about to do the same for Black Friday and Cyber Monday shopping.
-If those post-Thanksgiving sales (happening Nov.
+We're just days away from Black Friday and Cyber Monday shopping, those post-Thanksgiving sales (happening Nov.
 29 and Dec.
-2 this year) are the ice cream, allow me to serve as your gooey chocolate sauce.
+2 this year) that promise to save you big bucks.
+I've got some good news for you.
+You already know what the difference is between Black Friday and Cyber Monday, and you already know that you'll save.
+But wouldn't you like to keep even more money in your pocket, especially when going into this expensive time of year?
+(By the way, here's how to stick to a budget).
 Below I've rounded up a few of my favorite money-saving secrets -- some of them borrowed, unsurprisingly, from Prime Day, the other big annual everything's-on-sale event.

 Black Friday and Cyber Monday sales are already going strong.
 Here are the Black Friday deals you can buy now, Amazon's Cyber Monday deals and how this year-round Amazon shopping trick can save you even more money.